 The Emails section of the Correspondence tab contains a list of emails sent to contacts on the account, and clicking on the email subject (under the SUBJECT column) will display the content of the email that was sent.
 Each email has the subject, the email address it was sent to, the status of the email, a reject reason if applicable, and the date it was sent.
 The status of the email can be one of the following:

 - Queued: This means the email has not yet been sent out and is waiting to do so.

 - Sent: Indicates that the email was sent successfully.

 - Rejected: Means that the email was rejected by the recipient's mail server - in this case, the response from the recipient's mail server will be displayed under the Reject Reason column.
 Emails that are rejected for temporary reasons will be retried; emails that were rejected for permanent reasons, such as the mailbox does not exist, will not be retried.

 - Invalid: This means that the email was determined to be invalid - for example, the email address it was sent out to was not a valid email address.

-There is also the checkbox "Become Primary", which will appear when editing or creating a contact for an account that already has a primary contact designated.
-Checking this box will effectively remove the primary contact designation from the previous user, making the new user the account's new primary contact.
+There is also the checkbox "Become Primary", which will appear when editing or creating a contact for an account which already has a primary contact designated; checking this box will effectively remove the primary contact designation from the previous user, making the new user the account's new primary contact.
 Once the primary contact has been set or updated, that contact's information will be displayed under the Primary Contact section of the account's Overview tab, and the contact's email address will be displayed in the main account header.

-The Custom Fields tab contains all of the custom fields defined for the account.
+The Custom Fields tab contains all the custom fields defined for the account.
 If there are no custom fields defined for the account, nothing will be displayed.
 Otherwise, the name of the custom field along with the value defined on the account for that field will be displayed.